plotly/plotly-nodejs/README.md

 ```

 ##plotly.plot(data,layout[, callback])
+Plotly graphs are described declaratively with a data JSON Object and a layout JSON Object.
-`data` is an Object containing your trace data and styling information.
-[Docs](https://plot.ly/api/rest)
+`data` is an array of Objects and with each object containing data and styling information of separate graph traces.
+Docs: [https://plot.ly/api/rest](https://plot.ly/api/rest)
-`layout` is an Object containing layout options for your graph.
-[Docs](https://plot.ly/api/rest)
+`layout` is an Object containing layout options like axis information and titles for your graph.
+Docs: [https://plot.ly/api/rest](https://plot.ly/api/rest)
 `callback(err,msg)` where `err` is an error Object, and `msg` is the return response Object

 The `msg` object has the following attributes : `msg.url`,`msg.filename`,`msg.message`,`msg.warning`,`msg.error`